reknih/GRAL/README.md

-# SensorLocation
+# GRAL

 > A tool to approximate locations of wireless sensors in a tree-like network topology with few known locations

 This algorithm is suitable for a central batch approximation of the locations of nodes in a sensor network in topologies that can be modeled as graphs with weighted vertices.
+GRAL stands for graph-based location.

 ## Usage